 I do recommend visiting in the summer between May-July for the best temperatures and weather, and in December for the Christmas markets!
 Just a heads up, while many Christmas markets open in November or December around Europe and in Belgium, Antwerp’s does not open until around December 8.
 So if you are planning to visit around the holidays, plan to come to Antwerp when the markets are open.

 As far as weather, winter can be quite chilly, but spring through fall has more pleasant temperatures and some rainfall.

 What to Pack for Antwerp

-If you plan to visit Antwerp in the winter (hint: we have a whole guide on packing for Europe in winter), I recommend some waterproof boots, jeans, a cute sweater, scarf, and winter coat (like my Miss Metro Parka by The Northface).
+If you plan to visit Antwerp in the winter (hint: we have a whole guide on packing for Europe in winter), I recommend some waterproof boots, jeans, a cute sweater, scarf, and a winter coat (like my Parka by The Northface).

 For the rest of the year, a light jacket will do, as mornings can be cooler.
-I also recommend still wearing jeans, but I love my Keds for exploring and Chris loves his loafers.
+I also recommend still wearing jeans, but I love my white tennis shoes for exploring and Chris loves his loafers.
 Also, a cute top for ladies or a nice shirt for men is great too!

 No matter the time of year, a small umbrella is a good idea!

-Lastly, if you want to take awesome photos, I recommend these cell phone lenses that we are obsessed with and a tripod that you can put your phone or small camera on to take photos of each other without the obvious selfie stick.
+Lastly, if you want to take awesome photos, we recommend a tripod that you can put your phone or small camera on to take photos of each other without the obvious selfie stick.

 If you only have one day in Antwerp, there are plenty of amazing things to do.
 From exploring the adorable streets of the old city to getting your fill of Belgian chocolate at Chocolate Nation, a visit to Antwerp is a perfect stop in your Belgium itinerary.